kakts/node/doc/api/n-api.md

 The `execute` and `complete` callbacks are functions that will be invoked when the executor is ready to execute and when it completes its task respectively.

+The `execute` function should avoid making any N-API calls that could result in the execution of JavaScript or interaction with JavaScript objects.
+Most often, any code that needs to make N-API calls should be made in `complete` callback instead.
+Avoid using the `napi_env` parameter in the execute callback as it will likely execute JavaScript.

 These functions implement the following interfaces:

 ```C
 typedef void (*napi_async_execute_callback)(napi_env env,